 When we first started feeding my daughter solid foods, I was constantly on the look out for easy, baby friendly recipes.
+Specifically, ones that were baby led weaning friendly!
 I still am, as a matter of fact.
-There are so many different recipes out there, and some of them fit the bill, but there sure aren’t many!
+There are so many different baby food recipes out there, and some of them fit the bill, but there sure aren’t many!

 Enter these “cookies”.
 Because let's be honest, they aren't really cookies.
 They taste nothing like a chocolate chip or oatmeal raisin cookie.
 But they look like a cookie, so we'll call them baby cookies.